-On 5 July 2017, Peet Limited issued 500,000 Series 2, This financial report covers the consolidated financial Tranche 1 bonds with a face value of \$100 per bond (the statements for the Consolidated Entity consisting of Peet Bonds).
-The Bonds are unsecured and interest bearing at a Limited and its subsidiaries (Group).
-The Financial Report floating interest rate of BBSW plus 4.65% with a maturity is presented in the Australian currency.
-Peet Limited is a date of 5 October 2022.
-As such the Bonds are classified company limited by shares, incorporated and domiciled as a current liability on the Group's balance sheet at 30 in Australia.
-Its registered office and principal place of June 2022. business is; Level 7, 200 St Georges Terrace, Perth WA Subsequent to 30 June 2022 Peet Limited has received 6000.
-The nature of the operations and principal activities confirmation from its senior banks that they have credit of the Group are described in the Directors' Report.
-Peet approval for an increase of \$100 million in the senior Limited is a for-profit entity.
+This financial report covers the consolidated financial statements for the Consolidated Entity consisting of Peet Limited and its subsidiaries (Group).
+The Financial Report is presented in the Australian currency.
+Peet Limited is a company limited by shares, incorporated and domiciled in Australia.
+Its registered office and principal place of business is; Level 7, 200 St Georges Terrace, Perth WA 6000.
+The nature of the operations and principal activities of the Group are described in the Directors' Report.
+Peet Limited is a for-profit entity.